 ‘I Have Decided to Follow Jesus’

-The region known as Assum had hundreds of aggressive tribes known as head-hunters, who as a sign of greatness in their tribe would take the head of their enemies and hand them on their walls.
+The region known as Assam had hundreds of aggressive tribes known as headhunters, who, as a sign of greatness in their tribe, would take the heads of their enemies and hang them on their walls.

-The faith of this man triggered a revival in the village starting with the chief who could not understand why should this man, his wife and two children die for a Man who lived some 2,000 years ago in another continent.
-So he too wanted to encounter that family faith.
+The faith of this man triggered a revival in the village starting with the chief, who could not understand why this man, his wife, and two children should die for a man who lived some 2,000 years ago in another continent.
+So, he too wanted to encounter that family’s faith.

-The Holy Spirit touched him and in a spontaneous confession of faith, he declared, “I too belong to Jesus Christ!”
-When the villagers heard their chief confessing his faith in Jesus the entire village accepted Christ as their Lord and Saviour.
+The Holy Spirit touched him, and in a spontaneous confession of faith, he declared, “I too belong to Jesus Christ!”
+When the villagers heard their chief confessing his faith in Jesus, the entire village accepted Christ as their Lord and Savior.